poanetwork/poa-popa/README.md

 uint64 public totalAddresses;
 uint64 public totalConfirmed;
 ```
+_Note_: they represent an overall number of users/addresses/confirmation, not number at any particular time
 * contract has `owner` which is the account that sent the transaction to deploy the contract.

 * contract has `signer` which is the account that is used to calculate signatures on server-side and validate parameters from contract-side.
 By default when contract is created, `signer` is set to `owner`.
 You can change it later with `setSigner` method.